Remote Configs

 };

-A boolean value that’s used to identify players who have previously played the app in a version without Remote Configs (Satori or Firebase).
-These players must be processed differently internally because the Remote Configs SDK (Satori or Firebase) has incomplete data on them.
+A boolean value that’s used to identify players who have previously played the app in a version without Remote Configs (Firebase).
+These players must be processed differently internally because the Remote Configs SDK (Firebase) has incomplete data on them.

 So at the start of the first session with Remote Configs, you need to let us know if the player has existed before that session.
 You can use your own persistent data to check this.